naveens239/gazeController/README.md

-# Computer Pointer Controller
+# Computer Pointer Controller - Overview

-*TODO:* Write a short introduction to your project
+This is an application that uses a face, humanpose and gaze detection models to control the mouse cursor using an input video file.

 ## Project Set Up and Installation
 To set up the project, install the OpenVino toolkit in your desktop.